 blockwebsites.lst file content example:

 Step 5 – Block Specific Keyword with Squid

-Add below rules to block specific website before any allow all rules.
-Below example will block all pages having keyword yahoo or Gmail.
+Add below rules to block specific websites before any allow all rules.
+The below example will block all pages having the keyword yahoo or Gmail.

 acl blockkeyword1 url_regex yahoo acl blockkeyword2 url_regex gmail http_access deny blockkeyword1 http_access deny blockkeyword2